Your rights and responsibilities as a riparian owner

-- Responsibility to pass flow onwards without obstruction, pollution or diversion that affects the rights of others.
+- Pass flow onwards without obstruction, pollution or diversion that affects the rights of others.

 - Accept flood flows through their land, even if these are caused by inadequate capacity downstream.
 You have the right to protect your property from flooding but you must agree your plans with the appropriate authority beforehand.

-- Maintain the bed and banks of the watercourse (including trees and shrubs growing on the banks) and for clearing any debris, natural or man-made, including litter and animal carcasses, even if it didn’t originate from their land.
+- Maintain the bed and banks of the watercourse (including trees and shrubs growing on the banks) and clear any debris, natural or man-made, including litter and animal carcasses, even if it didn’t originate from their land.

-- Must not cause any obstructions – either temporary or permanent – that would prevent the free passage of fish.
+- Not cause any obstructions – either temporary or permanent – that would prevent the free passage of fish.

-- Responsible for keeping the bed and banks clear from any matter that could cause an obstruction either on their own land or by being washed away by high flow to cause an obstruction at a structure downstream.
+- Keep the bed and banks clear of any matter that could cause an obstruction either on their own land or at a structure downstream by being washed away by high flow.
 Rivers and their banks should not be used for the disposal of any form of garden or other waste.

-- Must keep any structures clear of debris.
+- Keep any structures clear of debris.
 These structures include culverts, trash screens, weirs and mill gates.

-- The responsibility for protecting the property from seepage through natural or man-made banks.
+- Protect property from seepage through natural or man-made banks.
 Where such seepage threatens the structural integrity of a flood defence it may become the concern of the Environment Agency.

 If you wish to change the watercourse

 Plans for any works on ordinary watercourses other than general cleaning and routine maintenance (such as the removal of weeds or debris) must be approved by Calderdale Council as Lead Local Flood Authority.
-Consents for the work must be secured before starting any work.
+Consents must be secured before starting any work.
 This applies to any modifications which might affect the flow characteristics or capacity, and includes the installation of dams, weirs, mills, channel diversions and, in particular, culverting or piping.
 To undertake work on an ordinary watercourse you should apply for Ordinary Watercourse Consent by emailing email@example.com or calling 01422 288002.

-The Environment Agency's has a guide 'Living on the Edge' which explains your rights and responsibilities as a riparian owner in more detail.
+The Environment Agency has a page explaining your rights and responsibilities as a riparian owner in more detail.
 You can view this here.

 What happens if ordinary watercourses are not maintained?

-The riparian owner must not cause or perpetuate a nuisance, such as creating obstruction to the flow of water in a stream by causing the channel to become blocked.
+The riparian owner must not cause or perpetuate a nuisance, such as obstructing to the flow of water in a stream by allowing the channel to become blocked.
 Calderdale Council has no responsibilities (except where it is a landowner) for land drainage.
-However, it has permissive powers and can (but is not obliged to) serve notice on individuals and carry out works in default if watercourses have become blocked resulting in a flood risk or a health hazard.
+However, it has permissive powers and can (but is not obliged to) serve notice on individuals and carry out works in default if watercourses have become blocked, resulting in a flood risk or a health hazard.
 These powers are contained in the Land Drainage Acts 1991 and 1994, and sections 259 – 265 of the Public Health Act 1936.